DGC Applications Hub

 Why Study at Dumfries and Galloway College?

-Whether it’s support in your studies, your approach to your course, or a personal matter outside of college, we have a dedicated team to support you throughout your time at college.
+2. Support and encouragement – whether it’s support in your studies, your approach to your course, or a personal matter outside of college, we have a dedicated team to support you throughout your time at college.

+3. Hands-on experience – Our facilities and equipment give you hands-on experience to prepare you for the workplace.
 Apprenticeships and work-based training also allow you to gain experience from employers in a specific subject or job role, providing you with skills and experience to add to your CV.

-With the excellent relationships and links our staff have built up in the region with local employers and universities, you will have a wealth of opportunities at your fingertips to help you progress your career path.
+4. Finding a positive pathway to further education or employment – with the excellent relationships and links our staff have built up in the region with local employers and universities, you will have a wealth of opportunities at your fingertips to help you progress your career path.
+Employers such as Arla Foods, NHS Dumfries and Galloway, and Jas P. Wilson have all worked with us, creating a better community and region.
+We also offer degree programme pathways with UWS, who we share a campus with, allowing you to study right up to degree level on the same campus.

-Our courses are available in a range of study modes and are designed to meet the needs of the region and our community.
+5. A wide range of courses to suit your needs – our courses are available in a range of study modes and are designed to meet the needs of the region and our community.
 We offer full-time, part-time, hybrid learning, distance learning, and many other flexible options tailored to suit your needs.

 Applying for your course